basilfisk/UI2/json-ui/docs/validation.md

 - `buttons.delete.column` is a mandatory object with elements of *style* and *title*
 - `buttons.delete.column.style` must be a string
 - `buttons.delete.column.title` must be a string
+>> - `buttons.delete.column.key` only applies to a *table*, must be a string and field must exist
 - `buttons.edit` only applies to a *table* and must be an object
-- `buttons.edit.form` is mandatory and must be a string
+- `buttons.edit.form` is mandatory, must be a string and form must exist
 - `buttons.edit.button` is a mandatory object with elements of *background* and *class*
 - `buttons.edit.button.background` must be a string
 - `buttons.edit.button.class` must be a string